scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 Reporting Guidelines
 --------------------

-While this code of conduct should be adhered to by participants, we recognize that sometimes people may have a bad day, or be unaware of some of the guidelines in this code of conduct.
-Thus, when someone behaves in an inappropriate way, you may reply to them and point out this code of conduct.
+We know that it is painfully common for internet communication to start at or devolve into obvious and flagrant abuse.
+We also recognize that sometimes people may have a bad day, or be unaware of some of the guidelines in this Code of Conduct.
+Please keep this in mind when deciding on how to respond to a breach of this Code.
-Such messages may be in public or in private, whatever is most appropriate.
-However, regardless of whether the message is public or not, it should still adhere to the relevant parts of this code of conduct; in particular, it should not be abusive or disrespectful.
-Assume good faith; it is more likely that participants are unaware of their bad behaviour, rather than trying to degrade the quality of the discussion.

-Should there be difficulties in dealing with the situation, you may report your compliance issues in confidence to either:
+For clearly intentional breaches, report those to the Code of Conduct committee (see below).
+For possibly unintentional breaches, you may reply to the person and point out this code of conduct (either in public or in private, whatever is most appropriate).
+If you would prefer not to do that, please feel free to report to the Code of Conduct Committee directly, or ask the Committee for advice, in confidence.

-You can report issues to the SciPy Code of Conduct committee, at conduct@TODO.
+You can report issues to the SciPy Code of Conduct committee, at scipy-conduct@googlegroups.com.
 Currently, the committee consists of:

 - Stefan van der Walt
 - Nathaniel J. Smith